 Archival and Other Holdings

 The State Archive in Katowice possesses 2776 collections and archival founds.
 It holds archival records, which cover the period from the XV century to the modern times.
 The materials originated in the eastern part of Upper Silesia and in the western part of Lesser Poland, including Dąbrowa Coal Bassin (Zagłębie Dąbrowskie).
 Among documents antedating 1918, the Prussian territorial administration archives are of great importance.
-Numerous fonds deal with the period of the Second World War: Regierung Kattowitz, Oberpräsidium Kattowitz, Oberschlesien Provinzialverwaltung, Treuhandstelle Ost, Sondergericht Kattowitz and the records of NSDAP Gauleitung O/S Kattowitz along with its district subordinates.
-Moreover, one may find here collections concerning the period of Polish People's Republic (1945-1989); for example, the Silesian Voivodeship Office (Urząd Wojewódzki Śląski), the People's Voivodeship Council (Wojewódzka Rada Narodowa) and the Presidium of the People's Voivodeship Council (Prezydium Wojewódzkiej Rady Narodowej) w Katowicach.
+Numerous fonds deal with the period of the World War II: Regierung Kattowitz, Oberpräsidium Kattowitz, Oberschlesien Provinzialverwaltung, Treuhandstelle Ost, Sondergericht Kattowitz and the records of NSDAP Gauleitung O/S Kattowitz along with its local subordinates.
+Moreover, one may find here collections concerning the period of Polish People's Republic (1945-1989); for example, the Silesian Voivodeship Office (Urząd Wojewódzki Śląski), the People's Voivodeship Council (Wojewódzka Rada Narodowa) and the Presidium of the People's Voivodeship Council (Prezydium Wojewódzkiej Rady Narodowej) in Katowice.
 Valuable and noteworthy are also city records and family records.
-The State Archives in Katowice possess the richest collection of industrial records in Poland.
+The State Archives in Katowice possesses the richest collection of industrial records in Poland.
 Those documents embrace the records of companies, enterprises, firms and workers' societies.
 After 1989, party records found their repository in the State Archives in Katowice.
-They are the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza), the Polish Workers' Party (Polska Partia Robotnicza), the Polish Socialist Party (Polska Partia Socjalistyczna), the United People's Party (Zjednoczone Stronnictwo Ludowe) in Katowice or Democratic Party (Stronnictwo Demokratyczne) in Katowice.
-The State Archives in Katowice also boasts bountiful cartographic collection containing military, geological, demographic maps of Silesia, Europe or other parts of the world.
-A special attention deserves one of the largest collection of mining maps in Europe preserved in the fond Higher Mining Office (Oberbergamt) in Katowice (1743-1976).
+They are the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza), the Polish Workers' Party (Polska Partia Robotnicza), the Polish Socialist Party (Polska Partia Socjalistyczna), the United People's Party (Zjednoczone Stronnictwo Ludowe) in Katowice and Democratic Party (Stronnictwo Demokratyczne) in Katowice.
+The State Archives in Katowice also boasts bountiful cartographic collection containing military, geological, demographic maps of Silesia, Europe and other parts of the world.
+One of the largest collection of mining maps in Europe, preserved in the fond Higher Mining Office (Oberbergamt) in Katowice (1743-1976), deserves special attention.
 Furthermore, one may encounter here rich sphragistical, photographic and poster collection.

 The State Archive’s holdings are available in the workroom open Monday - Thursday 9.00 - 17.45, Friday 9.00 – 14.45.